Nabagram Vidyapith

 Nabagram Vidyapith is a boys high school located in Konnagar, Hooghly District, in the state of West Bengal, India.
-It has produced many notable alumni across various field.

 Organisation

 Nabagram Vidyapith was established on 9 January 1948.
 Located at Konnagar, Hooghly.

 This institution is affiliated to the West Bengal Board of Secondary Education.
 The medium of instruction is Bengali.
 The current principal of the institution is Mrs. Soma Choudhury.
 The institution presently consists of 1,100 students and 45 teachers.

 Alumni association

 The official alumni association (Nabagram Vidyapith Alumni Association) has been formed in the year of 2018.